nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 ## Data Constructs: Commands, Events, Channels, and Parameters

-Typically, spacecraft software is controlled through commands, and monitored using a set of events and telemetry channels.
-These are the critical data constructs supported directly by F´ and have built in autocoder support.
+Typically, spacecraft software is controlled through commands and monitored using a set of events and telemetry channels.
+These are the critical data constructs supported directly by F´ and have built-in autocoder support.
 In addition, the F´ `Svc` components handle these types making it easy to define and control an F´ system through commands, events, and telemetry channels.

-Parameters allow for controlling stored values that effect the operation of an F´ system.
+Parameters allow for controlling stored values that affect the operation of an F´ system.
 They have framework support to automatically, load, store, and set these values using commands.

-**Note:** events are sometimes called EVRs and telemetry channels are sometimes called EHAs.
+**Note:** Events are sometimes called EVRs and telemetry channels are sometimes called EHAs.

 These types will be elaborated within this guide.
 It contains:
 - [Commands](#commands)